 This homemade gyoza recipe is so much better than in the Japanese dumplings you get in the restaurant.
 Little delicate dumplings filled with ground pork and veggies pan fried and then steamed to perfection.
 Like little bites of heaven!

-This gyoza recipe is our favorite and the gyoza sauce is good enough to drink!
+This gyoza recipe is our favorite and the dumpling sauce is good enough to drink!

 Gyoza are little dumplings filled with meat and vegetables.
 They are usually filled with pork or shrimp and then cabbage, ginger, garlic and carrots.
 They can also be made vegetarian.
 The filling is stuffed into a tiny round wraper and then pinched together.

 They are pan fried and steamed, then served as an appetizer or side dish along with a dipping sauce.

 The first time I made these gyoza they turned out fantastic!
 So now I’m hooked.
 Homemade tastes a million times better than store bought or even from a restaurant, even though it is a bit more work.

 They freeze really well so Debbie and I always make a whole bunch at once and freeze them so we often have them on hand ready for a craving, if a couple friends drop by, or we need a quick weeknight meal.

-Our gyoza recipe is pork based and it has the following ingredients:
+Our recipe is pork based and it has the following ingredients:

 - ground pork